- When might counseling services be needed?

 While counseling is a personal decision, sometimes it can be helpful to encourage a student to talk to a counselor about his or her concerns.
 It is important to remember that it’s ultimately the student’s decision to seek help, but the following strategies might help persuade an ambivalent student to consider counseling:

-- Inform your daughter/son that information shared during counseling is confidential to the extent permitted by state law and will not be disclosed without written permission.
+- Inform your student that information shared during counseling is confidential to the extent permitted by state law and will not be disclosed without written permission.

-- Remind your daughter/son that she or he can meet with a counselor for one session without committing to ongoing counseling.
+- Remind your student that she or he can meet with a counselor for one session without committing to ongoing counseling.

 - Reduce the stigma associated with counseling.
-Tell your daughter/son that our counseling services are regularly used by many students for a variety of concerns and that utilizing counseling services reflects good use of one’s resources.
-Just as it is common to visit a doctor when one has a medical problem, there should be no shame in meeting with a counselor to discuss a personal issue or concern.
+Tell your student that our counseling services are used for a variety of concerns and that utilizing counseling services reflects good use of one’s resources.

 No. Our records are confidential and are entirely separate from students’ academic records.